Here’s what you need to know:

 Changes to the academic calendar will reduce student travel and encourage social distancing.
 Classes will start August 19.
 Courses will be held on Labor Day, and there will be no fall break.
 Students will not return after Thanksgiving.

 Changes to class times and locations will encourage social distancing.
 The time between classes has been extended to 25 minutes.
 Course formats will include face-to-face, hybrid (a combination of face-to-face and online), and online.

-As we work to bring students back to campus in the fall, we continue to prioritize the well-being of the Volunteer community.
 Health and safety remain at the core of all decisions, which are guided by data and the expertise of local, state, and federal health officials.
 Remote learning remains a possibility, but our plan is to be on campus in a way that prioritizes health and safety.

 Faculty & instruction